REITs and Bonds Compared as Investments

 Doing these things well results in financial performance that creates more demand for the REIT shares, thus their prices can rise like any normal stock.

 No investor should make their decisions based on this information alone.
 A careful study should be done of the types of REITs available and their performance over time.
 Then compare these results with that of bonds of different types, assess your risk tolerance and decide what to do.
 It is probable that some balance of both will create a properly diversified portfolio.

 REITs are like other passive investments in that you are placing your assets and results in the hands of professional managers.
 The fact that they are professionals does not guarantee results.
-However, unless you want to become active and take control in managing your own real estate investments, REITs can be your best alternative.
-As any investment advisor will tell you, diversify your holdings, have some REITs, stocks and even bonds to even out your risk a bit.
+However, unless you want to become active and take control of managing your own real estate investments, REITs can be your best alternative.
+As any investment advisor will tell you, diversify your holdings, have some REITs, stocks, and even bonds to even out your risk a bit.